Financial Accessibility/Financial Aid

 Resources for financial assistance

 Your conference may have a method to offer financial assistance.
 Additionally, Star Island has a Financial Grants program.
-If you have questions, or need information, please feel free to reach out to our Registrar, Mike Bray at email@example.com.
+If you have questions, or need information, please feel free to reach out to our Island Registrar at firstname.lastname@example.org.
 Beginning in 2020, most conferences have agreed to coordinate their financial assistance resources with the SIC’s Financial Grants process.
 We have found that we can do the most good for the most people by coordinating our available resources and eliminating as many barriers as possible.
 You may also consider identifying funds for furthering beloved community effort through financial assistance.

 Star Island has offered a robust discount program as a marketing and outreach effort to bring new folks, and those who haven’t been for a while, out to the island.
 The goal of this program is separate from the goal of the Financial Grants program – it’s about bringing new people (regardless of their financial security) to growing conferences on Star.
 Nevertheless discounts can play a factor in financial accessibility.